MONSTER MONUMENT AT VICTORY PLAZA, PRESENTED BY ALLY

-Built in 2008, the Monster Monument at Victory Plaza stands 46-feet tall and holds a full-scale stock car in the monster’s right hand.
+Built in 2008, the Monster Monument at Victory Plaza, presented by Ally, stands 46-feet tall and holds a full-scale stock car in the monster’s right hand.
 The base of the monument pays tribute to race winners at Dover International Speedway and features dedications to legendary drivers who are recognized for their special accomplishments earned on the Monster Mile’s high-banked, one-mile concrete oval.

 With guidance from Dover officials, architectural firm Becker Morgan made a concept a reality during the summer of 2007 when they designed a 3D model of “Miles the Monster” bursting out of the ground carrying with him a full-sized car.
 The structure, named the Monster Monument, would be featured in the newly developed Victory Plaza area that was announced as part of Phase II of the “Monster Makeover,” a multi-year capital improvement project at Dover International Speedway.

 In August 2007, contractor ACI Composites, based in Lancaster, Pa., was awarded the Monster Monument construction project.
 After creating a miniature version of the monster from clay, the design team, braving the elements, worked throughout the winter months to build the full-sized structure in the driveway of their factory.
 From connecting the inner support beams, to wrapping and carving the structure out of foam, the team had the entire monster built by the end of April 2008.